 - Attainment of college entrance exam benchmarks established by CPE in 13 KAR 2:020 for placement in credit-bearing courses without the need for remediation.

-For additional information related to the EGP policy changes provided in 704 KAR 3:305, contact policy advisor, Sarah Peace, at sarah.peace@educaiton.ky.gov.
+For questions related to the EGP regulatory requirements provided in 704 KAR 3:305, Section 5, contact policy advisor, Sarah Peace, at

-For additional support for schools and districts in implementing the EGP, contact comprehensive school counseling coordinator, Heather Bushelman, at heather.bushelman@education.ky.gov.
+For support in implementing or participating in the EGP, contact comprehensive school counseling coordinator, Dr. Michelle Sircy, at michelle.sircy@education.ky.gov.